-A plaster wall that is not clean will not be good for liquid membrane.
-You can get areas where the liquid membrane will not properly set.
+A plaster wall that is not clean will not be good for a liquid membrane.
+You can get areas where the liquid membrane will not be properly set.
 Wipe down the plaster wall with a damp sponge and mild oil-free soap.

 Start with a flat and smooth surface.
 Use plaster and a putty knife to fill in any cracks or holes.
 Smooth and feather the plaster and then sand it down flush when it is dry.